 - 7.1.3.1.
 Incomplete.
-The grade of incomplete ("I") is a temporary grade indicating failure to complete work in a course.
-The course work must be completed and the incomplete changed prior to the end of the next semester's final examination period; otherwise the incomplete will be changed to an "F." - 7.1.3.2.
+The grade of incomplete ("I") is a temporary grade indicating failure to complete work in a course, and may be granted only with permission of the dean.
+The course work must be completed within 30 days of the end of the examination period.
+If the course work is not completed on time the incomplete will be changed to an "F." For papers written by students other than J.D. or LL.M. candidates, and for all Directed Readings, the instructor may grant additional time, up to the end of the following semester's examination period for completion and grading.
+For all other course work, the dean's approval is required for additional time beyond 30 days, and will be granted only in extraordinarily compelling circumstances. - 7.1.3.2.
 Satisfactory/Unsatisfactory.
 The Law School will use a grade of satisfactory or unsatisfactory for selected courses.
 See also section 7.2.1.2. - 7.1.3.3.
 Pass/Fail.
 The pass/fail option is limited to two elective courses, and only with the permission of the professor teaching the particular course.
 These two courses may not be taken in the same semester.
 The limits imposed by the first two sentences of this section may be waived by the dean, but only for extraordinarily compelling reasons.
 If a professor grants permission to elect the pass/fail option for a particular course, that option must be made available to all students in that course.
 To elect this option when it is available, a student must inform the Law School Registrar of this election by no later than the end of the add-drop period for the semester in which the relevant course is offered and that election is irrevocable as of the end of that add-drop period.
 The professor will not be informed that the student elected the pass/fail option and so will report letter grades for all students in the course as provided in section 7.1.5.
-The final letter grades of "A" through "D" will then be interpreted as a pass for students who elected the pass/fail option for that course. - 7.1.3.4.
+The final letter grades of "A" through "D" will then be interpreted as a pass for students who elected the pass/fail option for that course.

+- 7.1.3.4.
 Not Reported.
 The grade of "NR" will be used when a grade is not reported by an instructor because of extenuating circumstances.
 No final grade is reported for the course.
 The grade will revert to an "F" if not resolved by the beginning of the final week in the next semester for which the student is enrolled. - 7.1.4.
 Audits.
 Law students may audit courses in the Law School without administrative permission, but must obtain the permission of the instructor in the course being audited.
 Any other individual may audit courses in the Law School only with permission of the dean and the instructor in the course being audited.
 No record of audited courses will be kept by the Law School, and audited courses will not appear on transcripts.
+Law students may audit University courses outside of the Law School, whether offered at the graduate or undergraduate level, but only with the permission of the dean, the course instructor, and the course instructor's academic unit.